 Jordan Reynolds grew up always wanting to own her own horse.
 When she began volunteering with The Red Barn in the winter of 2013, she says a “bell” went off in her head and she knew she was in the right place.
 She loves the chance to combine her love of horses with her heart for special needs individuals.
 Jordan hopes to work towards getting her special education degree.
 Since joining our staff, Jordan has become a CHA Level 1 Instructor for Rider’s with Disabilities.

-Amelia Moore grew up at the barn – before it was even The Red Barn!
-Though she has known the O’Neals her entire life, Amelia only officially joined our staff in September 2014.
+Amelia Moore grew up around horses and barns.
+In fact, she rode at Heathermoor farms as a child – which was located on what is now Cornerstone Ranch’s property.
+Amelia joined our staff in September 2014.
 When she’s not at the barn helping in lessons and with facilities, Amelia is a student at UAB studying Psychology.

-Connor Samples has known the O’Neal family since kindergarten!
-He volunteered at Spirit of Hope Youth Ranch beginning in 2007 and began volunteering at The Red Barn in 2012.
-Connor has always been a great summer volunteer, but since his recent graduation from Furman University he has been able to join us as a program assistant!
+Connor Samples volunteered at Spirit of Hope Youth Ranch beginning in 2007 and began volunteering at The Red Barn in 2012.
+Connor has always been a great volunteer, but since his recent graduation from Furman University he has been able to join us on staff!
 Connor has a true heart for our children, and loves to spending time with all the kids.

 Briona Allen is interning with The Red Barn for the Spring 2015 semester.
 Briona is a senior at UAB majoring in Kinesiology with a concentration in Exercise Science.
 She rode horses in the Western as a child, and is excited to share her love of horses with the children at The Red Barn.
 Briona wants to help show how horses can benefit people with many different disabilities and circumstances.